 Each one-hour workshop is a combination of lectures and hands-on activities.
 It is recommended no more than one class per reservation to get the full benefits of a workshop.

-For school districts not listed, in-person workshop requests may be possible to arrange in May 2023 depending on travel distance and if multiple workshops are booked for the day.
+For school districts not listed, in-person workshop requests can be arranged.
+We recommend that your entire grade books or that multiple workshops are booked for the day.

 William is born and bred in Springville, UT.
 William graduated from Provo High and went to BYU studying history, and after graduating there, went to UVU to study filmmaking.
 William works locally in the film industry in a variety of roles, but primarily as a screenwriter and script doctor.